emberjs/core-notes/ember.js/2017-03/march-10.md

 RJ: YK and GC opened an issues on the whatwg repo. if you set range and value in different orders your get different results.
 I think we can do a few things: for ex. say it is a browser bug

-YK: Not a brower bug.
+YK: Not a browser bug.
 We should just special case input types.

 RJ: right, special case input type=range, or just explain it to people